Back to School Tips For Homework Time

 2. Find the right time

 After experimenting a bit, I found that our kids did best when they had a schedule.
 They came home from school, had a snack, and then would dive into the homework.
 Even when they had friends over, we stuck with the schedule and they all settled into it together.
 It takes the pressure off because they know they get to hang later.
+Once they are older though, we have to ask and listen to them for what they think works best.

 3. Designate a space